Voice AI vs IVR: What's the Difference and Which Do You Need?

 Conclusion

-For small businesses, voice AI has effectively replaced the need for traditional IVR.
-The technology delivers better caller experience, faster setup, lower costs, and more flexibility than menu-based systems designed in the 1970s.
+For most small businesses, voice AI has effectively replaced the need for traditional IVR.
+It delivers a better caller experience, faster setup, lower cost, and far more flexibility than menu trees designed in the 1970s.
+IVR still has a real role in high-volume enterprise call centers with strict routing and compliance needs, but even those operations increasingly bolt voice AI on as a conversational layer in front of the legacy system.